-Describe the ways in which farming in this region of China has changed the natural features such as the shape of the land, the natural vegetation, the soil and the water.
+1 Describe the ways in which farming in this region of China has changed the natural features such as the shape of the land, the natural vegetation, the soil and the water.

-2.1 The world's biomes
+1.1 What are the world's biomes?
+The world's biomes